Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Create an Event Hub

 You now need to create an Azure Event Hub, that will be used to receive the IoT Hub lifecycle events.
 Go through the steps described in the [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) quickstart.
 Reuse the resource group you created for the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)).
-Remember your event hub name and namespace.
+Name your event hub 'lifecycleevents' and remember the namespace your created.
 You will use this when you setup the lifecycle function and IoT Hub route in the next sections.

 ### Create an Azure Function

 Next, you'll create an Event Hubs-triggered function inside a function app.
 You can use the function app created in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)), or your own.
 Name your event hub trigger 'lifecycleevents' and connect the event hub trigger to the Event Hub you created in the previous step.
+If you used another Event Hub name, change it to match in the trigger name below.

 This function will use the IoT Hub Device Lifecycle Events to retire an existing device, see [IoT Hub Non-telemetry events](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-d2c#non-telemetry-events).
 For more information about using Event Hubs with Azure functions, see [*Azure Event Hubs trigger for Azure Functions*](../azure-functions/functions-bindings-event-hubs-trigger.md).

-Inside your published function app, replace the function code with the following code.
+Inside your published function app, in Visual Studio, add a new function class of type 'Event Hub Trigger' and replace with the code below.
+Then publish the whole function app again.

 ```C#
 using System;